joabe73/app-servers-test/README.md

 # APP POSTS

+# The requests in this app are only simulated to demonstrate programming logic.

 >**About this app**:
 On this app, you can see a list of nodes and their status, and each node represents a serever.
 Each server can have a list of blocks.